 - approved medical treatment

-- a claim for a disability pension or service pension
+- a claim for a Disability Compensation Payment or service pension

 - an appeal before the Veterans' Review Board or the Administrative Appeals Tribunal.